#41 - Monkey Time!

 The Thai monkeys with their creepy eyes and sudden pouncing made me lose my desire to own a monkey as a pet.

-I have a feeling I would fail terribly if today, I tried to swing along a set of monkey bars.
+I have a feeling I would fail terribly, if I attempted to swing along a set of monkey bars today.
 (I no longer have that monkey-like body I had at age 6.)
 But I did use my arms and legs to get my 60-year old self up that muddy, rock wall without too much effort.
 I didn't swing on any vines.
 I didn't make monkey sounds.
 I didn't even have a tail to help me along.
 But I enjoyed "being a monkey" for just a little while.